PacificBiosciences/paraphase/docs/HBA1_HBA2.md

 ## Fields in the `json` file

 Fields shared across all genes are defined in the general [json file](json.md).
-The region includes several unique fields:
+The region includes several unique fields under `region_specific_info`:

 - `genotype`: Reports the genotype for this region.
 Possible alleles include:
   - `aa`: wild-type